dofumo/Eri-Exam-Cheater/README.md

 # Eri Online Test Cheating Extension

-A lightweight Chrome extension made for using Gemini during browser-based online tests without having to switch to another tab or window.
+A lightweight Chrome extension that injects Gemini directly into your active browser tab, allowing you to use AI during online tests without triggering tab-switching or window-leaving detection.

-Some online test websites can detect when you leave the test page, switch tabs, or change windows.
-This extension was made around that problem by keeping the AI interface directly on top of the page you're currently viewing.
+Many online test platforms monitor your browser activity and flag you if you switch tabs or open new windows.
+Eri solves this by keeping the AI interface directly on top of the page you are currently viewing.

+## ✨ Key Features: Screen OCR & In-Page Injection
+These two core features are designed specifically to bypass common anti-cheat mechanisms:
+* **Zero Tab Switching:** The AI interface is injected directly into the current webpage.
+You can chat with Gemini without ever leaving the test page or triggering a warning.
+* **Screen OCR (Optical Character Recognition):** Many platforms disable text selection.
+Eri lets you select an area of your screen to instantly extract text from images, locked PDFs, or unselectable questions.

-## Features
+## 🚀 Additional Features

-* **Stay on the same tab** — Use Gemini without opening a separate AI website or switching away from the test page.
-* **Quick answers** — Built-in prompts for short answers, code-only responses, and multiple-choice questions.
-* **Highlight import** — Select text from the page and send it directly to Gemini.
+* **Highlight Import:** Select standard text on the page and send it directly to Gemini.
-* **Screen OCR** — Select an area of the screen to extract text from images or text that cannot normally be selected.
-* **Your own Gemini API key** — Enter your own API key and choose which Gemini model to use.
+* **Smart Prompts:** Built-in templates optimized for short answers, code-only responses, and multiple-choice questions.
+* **Bring Your Own Key:** Enter your own Gemini API key and select your preferred model.
+(Your key and settings are stored locally and securely in your browser).
-* **Quick copy** — Copy both the question and Gemini's response with one click.
+* **One-Click Copy:** Instantly copy both the original question and Gemini's response to your clipboard.

-## Why?

-This project was made because some online test platforms monitor whether the user leaves the test page.

-Normally, using an AI assistant means switching to another tab, opening another window, or copying the question somewhere else.
-On some testing websites, those actions can trigger warnings or be recorded as leaving the test.

-Eri takes a different approach: the AI interface is injected directly into the current webpage, so the test page stays open while you work with Gemini.

-The project is mainly a personal experiment with **Chrome extensions, webpage injection, OCR, and the Gemini API**, built around the idea of having an AI assistant available without leaving the current page.

-## Installation
+## 🛠️ Installation

-You don't need to know how to code.
+No coding knowledge is required to install Eri.

-1. Download the repository from GitHub by clicking **Code → Download ZIP**.
+1. Download this repository by clicking **Code → Download ZIP**.

-2. Extract the ZIP file.
+2. Extract the downloaded ZIP file to a folder on your computer.

-3. Open Chrome and go to:
+3. Open Chrome and navigate to `chrome://extensions/`.

-   `chrome://extensions/`

-4. Turn on **Developer mode** in the top-right corner.
+4. Toggle **Developer mode** ON in the top-right corner.

-5. Click **Load unpacked**.
+5. Click **Load unpacked** in the top-left menu.

-6. Select the folder you extracted.

-Make sure you select the folder containing `manifest.json`, not the ZIP file itself.
+6. Select the extracted folder *(Make sure you select the folder containing the `manifest.json` file, not the ZIP itself)*.

-The extension should now appear in your extensions list.

-## Setup
+## ⚙️ Setup & Usage

-Open the extension and enter your Gemini API key.
+1. Open the extension from your Chrome toolbar and enter your Gemini API key.

-You can also select the Gemini model you want to use.
+2. Select the Gemini model you want to use.

-The key and settings are stored locally in your browser.

-## How it works

-The extension runs directly in the browser and adds its interface to the current webpage.

-You can then:

-**Question on page → Highlight or capture it → Send to Gemini → Get the answer without leaving the page**
+3. **During a test:** Highlight a question or use the OCR capture tool, send it to Gemini, and receive your answer without ever leaving the active tab.

-This makes it particularly useful for experimenting with AI assistance on websites where switching tabs or windows is undesirable.

-## Disclaimer

-This is a personal experimental project and is not affiliated with Google, Gemini, or any testing platform.

-Whether AI assistance is permitted during a particular test depends on the rules of that test.